Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Theoretical Properties

-\Cref{theorem: linear convergence of SA and TD} shows that the SA method converges linearly and the TD method fails to converge superlinearly.
+\Cref{theorem: linear convergence of SA and TD} shows that the SA method converges linearly and the TD method converges sublinearly.
 It implies that to achieve a pre-specified tolerance, the number of iterations required for SA and the sieve dimension for TD can be much larger than for our method as it converges superlinearly.